ap-customer-mc/dm-mc-rtr-adapter/README.md

 Or install it yourself as:

-    $ gem install dm-soap-adapter
+    $ gem install dm-mc-rtr-adapter

 ## Usage

-To test the dm-soap-adapter:
+To test the dm-mc-rtr-adapter:

     $ rspec spec